trilbymedia/grav-skeleton-helios-site/pages/v3/03.guides/04.search-options/doc.md

 ---

-## Excluding Content from YetiSearch
+## Excluding Content from YetiSearch Pro

-YetiSearch provides flexible options for excluding content from the search index.
+YetiSearch Pro provides flexible options for excluding content from the search index.

 ### Page-Level Exclusion